 “Everyone should have access to learning, whether it’s in their classroom or in their home.
 Blackboard Unite for K-12 brings together our established digital learning platform and safe classroom-to-home communication tools to create a supported and secure online environment for continued learning anytime, anywhere,” stated Christina Fleming, Vice President of K-12 at Blackboard.

 Sales contact: Kaitlin Ford, NJ Account Executive, Kaitlin.firstname.lastname@example.org

 The second approved vendor is SchoolsPLP.
 With over 550 digital curricula options, as well as the curricula in printed form, SchoolsPLP brings together multiple providers to a single platform creating a comprehensive learning experience for students.
 Curriculum choice allows educators to think about the level of rigor, the interactive and multimedia components, and project assignments before releasing curriculum to their students.
 SchoolsPLP offers personalized virtual coursework for asynchronous instruction as well as a platform for synchronous instruction to accommodate all students’ individual needs.

-Sales contact: Josh Leitz, Regional Director, email@example.com
+Sales contact: Josh Leitz, Chief Operations Officer, email@example.com

 Cooperative Purchasing Details